The View Menu contains commands that display or hide windows. The

 Initialize All Window Locations: Moves and resizes all IDE tool

 windows to their default positions and sizes.
-This can be used to
+This can be used to make

-interior of the parent window, or simply to tidy up the window
+the parent window, or simply to tidy up the window

 Scroll IDE Down: scrolls the entire IDE interior downward by a